Red Inferno: 1945: Plot

-The novel introduces actual historical events happened in our timeline and then tells of the point of divergence before its story begins.
+The novel introduces actual historical events that happened in our timeline and then tells of the point of divergence before its story begins.

 In our timeline, the Allied forces in Europe, under the command of General Dwight Eisenhower, halted all further advance into Nazi Germany in April 1945 at the Elbe River while the Red Army battled the surviving German divisions on its way to Berlin.

 However, in the alternative timeline, instead of halting the Allied advance into Germany, US President Harry S. Truman authorizes the US Army to continue across the Elbe and to head for Berlin to bring a quick end to the war to guarantee the West's share of the to-be-divided German capital with their forces in the city.
 However, Soviet Premier Joseph Stalin, despite the agreed terms of dividing Berlin and Germany with the Western Allies, wants to take Berlin for himself on the grounds that the Soviet Union deserves the most to conquer its archenemy's capital after the unparalleled brutality of the Eastern Front.
 He even goes as far as to order the Red Army to attack any US forces on sight if they ever get near Berlin to intimidate the West into leaving Berlin to the Soviets.

 Word of the exchange between the American advance to Berlin and the Soviet forces reaches Moscow and Washington, DC.
 It was confirmed that the US had crossed the agreed occupation boundaries.
 Stalin believes that both he and the US had voided the Yalta Agreements and so now the United States and Soviet Union are de facto enemies.
 Combined with his paranoia that the West wants to take the Soviets' chance of revenge on Germany from him, he refuses to allow it.
 With the invalidated postwar divide already causing hostilities, he decides to conquer and occupy Germany and all of the rest of Europe while the Soviet Union still has the chance and so he starts another world war.